saikeesari/velero/documentation.md

 ```
 If you have an issue during the restore, refer to this [link](https://velero.io/docs/v1.0/debugging-restores/)

-If your backups or restores stuck in New phase,refer to the "General" section in this [link](https://velero.io/docs/v0.11.0/debugging-install/)
+If your backups or restores stuck in "New" phase,refer to the "General" section in this [link](https://velero.io/docs/v0.11.0/debugging-install/)

 ### What is [Restic](https://restic.net/)